adriaan-pelzer/rapidapi-old/README.md

 A schema-less API, which lets storing &amp; retrieving your stuff get out of your way.

-rapidapi (pronounced *rah-pee-dah-pee*) is a simple key/value store behind an HTTP API, that supports a CREATE/READ model (no explicit UPDATE or DELETE), and segregates duplicate key values by timestamp.
+rapidapi (pronounced *rah-pee-dah-pee*) is a simple key/value store behind an HTTP API, that supports a CREATE/READ model (no explicit UPDATE or DELETE).
+Every value you store is stored against the key, and a timestamp.
+Nothing is deleted or overwritten, so all your stuff is available ... forever.

 It does, however, support an EXPIRE function on each key, to delete old entries.